scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 .. figure:: plots/performance_time_subcon.png
    :scale: 100%

-   Time that the individual time chunks are queued.
+   Horizontal bars mark the time that the time chunk data is enqueued by the processor.
 The color legend is shown in Figure 6 :label:`delta-perf-queue`

 As a time chunk data are dequeued, they are subject to a STFT.
 Figure :ref:`delta-fft-tstart` shows the start end end times of the STFTs for the individual time chunk data.
 The beginning of each horizontal bar indicates where the STFT with the